This article may contain compensated links. Please read disclaimer for more info.

 Sample Reims’ Original Biscuit at Maison Fossier

-Fossier biscuits have been around since the late 17th century, and are considered to be the original biscuit-makers of Reims.
-They offer a variety of types of biscuits, however, they are most famous for their Biscuit Rose de Reims (Pink Biscuit from Reims).
+Fossier Biscuits have been around since the late 17th century, and are considered to be the original biscuit-makers of Reims.
+They offer a variety of types of biscuits, however, they are most famous for their Biscuits Roses de Reims (Pink Biscuits from Reims).

-It goes without saying, particularly if you’re a foodie, that a stop at Maison Fossier is a must-add item to your list of things to do in Reims!
+A stop at Maison Fossier is a must when you visit Reims, especially if you are a foodie.
+This is a must-add item to your list of best things to do in Reims!

 Taste Reims’ Regional Specialties